 Bio-based carbon or biogenic carbon: Applies to the carbon atoms present in the molecule that are derived from biomass.

 Bio-based carbon content: Fraction of carbon derived from biomass in a product.
 There are several approaches to express the bio-based carbon content.
-These include as a percentage of: the mass; the total carbon content, or the total organic carbon content of the sample.
-These are detailed in the relevant standards of CEN/TC 411.
+These include as a percentage of: the mass, the total carbon content, or the total organic carbon content of the sample.
+These are detailed in the relevant standards.1

 Bio-based content: Fraction of a product that is derived from biomass.
 It takes into account the carbon, but also hydrogen, oxygen, and nitrogen components of the product.
-Normally expressed as a percentage of the total mass of the product.
+Normally expressed as a percentage of the total mass of the product.2

 Biodegradation: Degradation caused by biological activity, e.g. by enzymatic action, leading to a significant change in the chemical structure of a product.
 According to this definition, anything is deemed to be biodegradable, it only depends on how long this process takes.
 For a regular plastic bottle, it can be 100 to 1000 years.
 This is why when making claims for biodegradable materials, it is important to always use an international standard to establish biodegradation conditions and timeframe.
 All test methods for biodegradation measure the transformation of materials into carbon dioxide.

 Biomass content: Fraction of a product that is derived from biomass.